About Yarning

 Entries can be submitted online via the entry form.

-Submissions are now OPEN for the 2026 competition.
-Entries will close at 11.59 pm (AEST) on Monday 11 May 2026.
+Submissions are now CLOSED for the 2026 competition.
+Entries closed at 11.59 pm (AEST) on Monday 11 May 2026.

 For students under the age of 18, parent or guardian consent is required (see the entry form).